MichaelReiter/UnityRunGame/README.md

 # Suburb Survival

-A 3D endless survival game developed using C# and the Unity3D game engine.
+A game set in a small town where everyone and everything looks alike.
+A lone dissident seeks to escape.
+How long can he run?

+Built with C# and Unity3D.

+## Details

-- Play as nameless, faceless man desperately trying to survive in a world where noone stands out
+- Play as nameless, faceless man desperately trying to survive in a world where no one stands out
-- Use WASD to move, and mouse to look around
+- Use WASD to move and the mouse to look around
 - Run from the faceless for as long as you can
-- Game over if they catch you
+- It's game over if you are caught

+## Screenshots

 ![Screenshot](/Screenshots/run.jpg)

+## License

+MIT